xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 tags: [scenejs, human, biodigital, webgl]
 ---

-Since 2009, I've worked remotely from Berlin, Germany with the team at [BioDigital Systems](http://biodigital.com) in NYC, to help develop the [BioDigital Human](http://biodigitalhuman.com) and its developer API on [SceneJS](http://scenejs.org).
+Since 2009, I've worked remotely from Berlin, Germany with the team at [BioDigital Systems](http://biodigital.com) in Manhattan, New York, to help develop the [BioDigital Human](http://biodigitalhuman.com) and its developer API.
 <br><br>
-[SceneJS](http://scenejs.org) is an open source (MIT) JavaScript library I created for developing 3D graphics applications in Web browsers without needing plugins.
-One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include various features such as posteffects, physics, LoD, culling, plus various GL performance optimizations.
+We developed the Human on [SceneJS](http://scenejs.org), an open source (MIT) JavaScript library I created for developing 3D graphics applications in Web browsers without using plugins.
+One of the first WebGL engines, SceneJS evolved alongside the WebGL specification, before we eventually made a private version which we adapted specifically for the Human.
 <br><br>
-In this article, I'm going to describe SceneJS' journey from a weekend experiment to how we applied it within BioDigital's Web-based anatomy visualization platform.
+In this article, I'm going to describe SceneJS' journey from a weekend side  project to how we applied it within BioDigital's Web-based anatomy visualization platform.
 Ten years down the track, the platform now has over three million registered users and continues to develop, with a growing library of models of anatomy and physical conditions.